2019–20 World Rugby Women's Sevens Series

 The 2019–20 World Rugby Women's Sevens Series was the eighth edition of the global circuit for women's national rugby sevens teams, organised by World Rugby.

-Only five of the originally scheduled eight tournaments were completed before the series was cut short due to the coronavirus pandemic.
-New Zealand was awarded the series title at the end of June 2020, leading by 16 points over second-placed Australia.
+Only five of the originally scheduled eight tournaments were completed before the series was cut short due to the COVID-19 pandemic.
+New Zealand was awarded the series title at the end of June 2020, on account of it leading by 16 points over the second-placed Australia.

 The events planned for Hong Kong, Langford and Paris were postponed, before eventually being cancelled.

 Format

 Twelve nations competed at each event, drawn into three pools of four teams.
 The top-placed teams after the pool matches at each tournament played off for a Cup, with gold, silver and bronze medals also awarded to the first three teams.
 The winner of the series was determined by the overall points standings gained across all events in the season.

 Teams

 The eleven "core teams" qualified to participate in all series events for 2019–20 were:

 Brazil was promoted to core team status after winning the World Series qualifier held in Hong Kong in 2019, replacing China who were relegated after finishing as the lowest-placed core team in 2018–19.